Last week I wrote about the beginning process of creating a new back yard with no lawn for Joe and Barbara Parisi.

 The idea was to create topography the same way a stream would as it coursed downstream and around and through hills and dales.
 Once the entire stream was roughed in a few more yards of dirt were piled onto some of the mounds for more effect and planting areas.

 It was time to place the beloved ledge rock boulders.
 Jess had to be careful not to flatten his stream and mounds as he brought in the other materials.
 This was not easy and his prowess as a machine operator was noted by all.
 Barbara had gone through the boulders as they sat in the field waiting to become part of the garden and decided which ones went where.
-Jess wrapped tree straps around the rocks and into the garden the six of us went following along with the bobcat to place them.
+Jess wrapped tree straps around the rocks and into the garden the six of us went following along to place them.
 There were 13, so this took some time and patience as we had to plant these thin, yet very heavy, rocks on their sides making sure their best side was showing so they stood as the mountains of the garden facing the lanai.
 It was a great adventure.
 Helping were Joe and Barbara, Sarah and Tim (Greensward Gardeners), me and even Jess got off the machine when needed to secure these monsters into their places.

 Now we had organized chaos with tree roots sticking out of the side of our stream and mounds, the raking garden basically complete and the ledge rocks placed.
 Jess was sent home to return once we did some hand work and laid some more landscape fabric into the stream.
 We labored for two days pulling and cutting the obnoxious palm tree roots as I shaped the mounds with an iron rake.
-I also had to fix some parts of our stream which were unavoidably flattened by the bobcat.
+I also had to fix some parts of our stream which were unavoidably flattened by the heavy equipment.
 I found this a very peaceful process which I did quietly and alone.
 A Zen moment which is what Maria Lamb labeled this garden.

 Then we had to piece landscape fabric into the stream.
 Once this was done to our satisfaction Jess returned and began putting the Brookstone into the stream bed.
 We had two sizes of Brookstone and laid a base of the smaller stone along the entire stream and then put the larger rocks sparingly on top of them.
 I would later hand place the larger stones in areas that they would naturally gather as in eddies they were washed down stream by water.
 At the end of the stream was a mega eddy with three sections of strangler fig donated by Eric Walton.
 They represent trees and stand as sentinels at the end of the stream along with a forest of Orange Bird of Paradise.
 Once again harvested by dividing existing plants in the yard.